 - Do unstable neural responses during gesture-speech integration predict language and multimodal processing impairments in ASD?

 - Do unstable neural responses during gesture-speech integration also predict temporal discrepancies between gesture and speech production in ASD?

 Brain Mechanisms of Multimodal Prosody in Gesture and Speech

 Prosody is the music of human language, conveying meaning beyond that conveyed via the content of speech alone.
 In speech, prosody is conveyed via pitch accenting; in gesture, prosody is conveyed via beats.
-Although pitch accenting and beat gesture both convey emphasis and typically occur simultaneously, little is known about how these two cues are integrated and how they affect memory for discourse and language acquisition.
-To shed light on these questions, we are using eyetracking and EEG to investigate real-time processing of beat gesture and pitch accenting and its neural signatures in both typical development and ASD.
-In particular, we are focusing on the N400 event-related potential (ERP), which is thought to reflect prediction in language processing.
+Although pitch accenting and beat gesture both convey emphasis and typically occur simultaneously, little is known about how these two cues are integrated and how they each affect comprehension and memory of discourse and language acquisition.
+To shed light on these questions, we are using behavioral research, eyetracking, and EEG to investigate real-time processing of beat gesture and pitch accenting and its neural signatures in both typical development and ASD.
+In particular, we are interested in the following issues:

 - Is the N400 ERP a reliable neural marker of beat gesture-pitch accent integration in typical development?

-- How does beat gesture influence pitch accent interpretation--and vice versa--in real-time language processing, and how do they affect memory for discourse and word learning?
+- How does beat gesture influence pitch accent interpretation--and vice versa--in real-time language processing, and how do these cues affect memory for discourse and word learning?

 - In ASD, how are pitch accent and beat gesture integrated abnormally, how do they affect real-time sentence interpretation, and does the N400 reflect impairments in beat gesture-pitch accent interpretation?

 Individual Differences in Brain Development, Gesture, and Language Learning